syrkis/hpc/README.md

 # High Performance Cluster (HPC) Demo

 This repo demos how to train a PyTorch based neural model on ITU's HPC.
+Specifically we train a variational auto encoder to generate digits.

 ## Setup
 1. Connect to the ITU network (VPN or WiFi).